treeverse/lakeFS/docs/quickstart/installing.md

 1. [Create your first repository](repository.md) in lakeFS.

-### Update Container SSL Certificates
+### Update Container SSL Certificates (Optional)
-Run the following commands in your terminal to update the container SSL certificates.
+Run the following commands in your terminal to update the container SSL certificates (if needed).

 1. Copy your SSL certificates from the local machine to the lakeFS container: